 Willow oaks (Quercus phellos) are popular shade trees in parks and along streets.
 This tree grows fairly quickly and can become too large for some urban settings.
 The plant tolerates pollution and drought and has no serious insect or pest problems.
 The main items for good willow oak tree care are water at establishment and some support when young.

 Willow oaks develop nicely symmetrical pyramid to round crown shapes.
-These attractive trees can grow up to 120 feet in height but are more commonly found at 60 to 70 feet.
-The root zone is shallow, which makes it
+These attractive trees can grow up to 120 feet (37 m.) in height but are more commonly found at 60 to 70 feet (18-21 m.).
+The root zone is shallow, which makes it easy to transplant.
+The delicate leaves create dappled shade and produce a golden yellow color show in fall before they drop.

 Where Do Willow Oak Trees Grow?